Long-term Support & End-of-Life for Umbraco CMS

-We plan to align version numbers for Umbraco Forms and Deploy with the CMS.
-This will make it easy to know which versions are compatible with what.
+We have aligned version numbers for Umbraco Forms and Deploy with the CMS.
+This makes it easy to know which versions are compatible with what.

 The corresponding versions of Forms and Deploy will be LTS.
 So your .NET, Umbraco CMS and Umbraco HQ packages are all supported for longer when you opt for the LTS releases.

 What about Courier?

 The latest minor for Courier (3.1.0) was released in April 2017, meaning that it would already be EOL.
 We will extend the security phase for Courier until March 2022, after which it will be considered End of life.

 Deploy On-premises has taken the place of Courier for Umbraco 8 and 9+.